nurulRafi1/PCNN-Final/README.md

 ### Module 3: Image Fusion Application with Improved PCNN
 MODIS 34 bands are used for image fusion with improved PCNN.
 #### Improved PCNN
+Here some modifications are applied from traditional PCNN.
+Simplified and improved version is implemented here.
 #### Image Fusion
+MODIS 34 bands are used for band fusion.